Feel like yourself again

 To prevent further hair loss, your surgeon may recommend using a hair loss medication (such as finasteride, minoxidil, or both together) after your procedure.

-Since male pattern baldness (androgenetic alopecia) isn’t the only cause of hair loss, it’s also vital to maintain good lifestyle and grooming habits.
-Simple things like sleeping well, managing stress, and eating a balanced diet rich in vitamins and minerals for hair growth can help limit shedding and keep your hair thick, dense, and healthy.
+Because male pattern baldness (androgenetic alopecia) isn’t the only cause of hair loss, it’s also vital to maintain good lifestyle and grooming habits.
+Simple things like sleeping well, managing stress, and eating a balanced diet rich in vitamins and minerals for hair growth may help limit shedding and keep your hair thick, dense, and healthy.

-A hair transplant with NeoGraft typically takes four to 10 hours.
-But it can vary based on how many hairs are transplanted, your hair type, and other factors.
+A hair transplant with FUE procedures typically takes four to eight hours, but this can vary depending on the number of hairs transplanted, your hair type, and other factors.

 During the procedure, your surgeon will numb the donor and recipient areas (balding areas) of your scalp using a local anesthetic.
 You may be offered a mild sedative to reduce pain and help you relax.